 Increase your motivation:

-- Reward yourself for making progress.
-Find ways to make your progress feel more rewarding, for example by gamifying your work and trying to achieve a streak of days on which you successfully manage to clear your to-do list.
+- Make work feel more rewarding.
+For example, you can give gamify your work by trying to achieve a streak of days on which you successfully manage to complete all the tasks on your to-do list.

-- Find ways to make your work more fun.
+- Make your work feel more enjoyable.
 For example, try listening to enjoyable music while working.

 - Visualize your future self.
 Visualizing your future self can motivate you to get your work done on time.
 This can involve, for example, visualizing yourself being able to relax after finishing, visualizing yourself being rewarded for making progress, or visualizing yourself having to handle the issues associated with missing an important deadline.